grrrwaaa/courses/film6246/unreal.md

 To set where the immersant will start a level (and what direction they face) when the level runs, move and rotate the "Player Start" actor.
 If you don't have a Player Start actor in the level, you can drag one in from the starter content collection.
 However it's common while editing a level to remove the Player Start, so that it will run from wherever you where editing from.

 ---

-## VR notes

-Unreal's VR template offers support for both gamepad (e.g. Xbox controller) and motion controllers (e.g. Oculus Touch or HTC Vive wands).
-The template comes with a number of rendering optimizations for VR.
-[The template is described in detail here, including how to navigate it](http://www.tomlooman.com/vrtemplate/).

-### Turning a First Person project into a VR project

-This is currently clunky.
-Because of various factors (including specific rendering settings) it makes more sense to import your content into the a new project based on the VR template.
-But it may be more comfortable to edit via the First Person template when not in the lab.

-So long as you are careful in how you organize your content, it should be possible to migrate the same world between two different templates.

-> Otherwise, it *is* possible to migrate the player pawns between VR and FPS template projects, in the same way as migrating other assets.
-However they won't work until the Input mappings are copied too, which has to be done manually.
-Moreover, for the First Person Character, you may also need to set the Default Game Mode to First Person Game Mode (either in Project Settings or your level's World Settings).
-Then you can drop "HMD Locomotion Pawn" and "First Person Character" into the same world, just make sure that only one of them has the "Auto Possess Player" set to "Player 0" in the details pane.

----

 ## More advanced viewport options